kristenburgess25/the-woobles/README.md

-NOTE: This solution supports external JSON product data in the format provided.
-It is structured to support alternate product sets with the same field structure.
-To extend this further, additional validation or field mapping logic could be added.

 # 🧶 Woobles Category Page – Code Challenge Submission

 Welcome!
 This repository contains my submission for The Woobles front-end code challenge.
 I’ve implemented a fully responsive, performant, and accessible custom category landing page using **vanilla JavaScript, Liquid, and Shopify’s Online Store 2.0 framework**.

+This solution supports external JSON product data in the format provided.
+It is structured to support alternate product sets with the same field structure.
+To extend this further, additional validation or field mapping logic could be added.

+Note on Theme Editor Behavior:
+Due to Shopify's current handling of section re-rendering, toggling the “Add to Cart” button setting causes the section to temporarily disappear until saved.
+This does not affect the live storefront.
+In a production implementation, I would resolve this by refactoring the logic into a persistent app block or inline script that reliably reinitializes on shopify:section:load.

 ---